Mobile is A Reliable and More Direct Channel for Communicating with Audiences While Merging Digital and Physical Experiences.

 The Comprehensive Experience Conundrum

 Large companies are defined by complexity.
 Their venue-based experiences are often spread across multiple locations, managed by several different departments, and involve a wide variety of third-party vendors and services.
 To that end, it’s extremely difficult to keep everything organized and everyone on the same page.
-When a business can’t make that happen, both CX and EX suffer as a result.
+When a business can’t make that happen, both customer experience and employee experience suffer as a result.

-As previously discussed, a merger between digital systems and physical experiences is a requirement for competitive businesses.
+A merger between digital systems and physical experiences is a requirement for competitive businesses.
 If not for the customers’ sake, then for the organization to understand and track what’s happening in real-time.
-It’s a call for the smart venue of the future, one that incorporates all disparate systems.
+It’s a call for the smart workplace of the future, one that incorporates all disparate systems.

 Yet digital systems tend to be disconnected, with siloed inner networks.
 For instance, various departments make use of Intranets and chat platforms, but these don’t necessarily connect.
 To make matters more complicated, 85 percent of employees use more than one device to communicate at work.
 Additionally, there are separate customer-facing components and sometimes even multiple venue management programs.
 This creates confusion and causes employees to waste time searching for information, which results in much lower productivity and a more frustrating workplace experience.
 In fact, 44 percent of employees want a wider adoption of internal communication tools to mitigate these issues.

 Lastly, on-site versus digital experiences are just plain different.
-This causes many to treat them as separate worlds when, in fact, they should be merged as much as possible.
+This causes many to treat them as separate worlds when, in fact, they should be coexist as much as possible - the power of the internet of things.
 Customers who have a digital interaction with a brand don’t get to see personalized information carry over into physical events; things like purchase history, user preferences and even customer support conversations should all be accessible to a company’s corporate campus team.
 Keep in mind that over 78% of consumers will only engage with offers if they have been personalized to their previous engagements with a brand.
 Bringing those digital touchpoints into the “real world” creates a true cross-platform experience.

 How Does Mobile Help?

-Each business will have its own approach to creating a comprehensive, omni-channel system and overcoming the aforementioned challenges.
+Each business will have its own approach to creating a comprehensive, omni-channel workplace ecosystem and overcoming the aforementioned challenges.
 However, there is one thing they all have in common: using a mobile platform.

 Mobile, by its very nature, is always-on and always accessible.
 Of course, everyone already owns a phone so it’s a tool that’s always there - openly available.
 Interestingly, on a global scale, more people now own a cell phone than a toothbrush.